Research Master in Business: Finance track

 Our placement record reflects the strength of our approach.
 Most of our PhDs find jobs in Academia.
-We have a very successful history of placements at top universities in Europe, Asia, and North America:
+We have a very successful history of placements at top universities and institutions in Europe, Asia, and North America, including:

-- Peter Cziraki (PhD 2012, University of Toronto, Economics Department)
+- Peter Cziraki (University of Toronto, Economics Department)

-- Kim Peijnenburg (PhD 2011, Bocconi Univiersity, currently at HEC Paris)
+- Kim Peijnenburg Bocconi University (currently at EDHEC)

 Our graduates also show an excellent record of publications, many of them publishing chapters of their theses in top finance and economics journals shortly after graduation.
 Some PhD students even managed to publish in top journals before graduating.

-The Research Master's track in Finance in short
+Short overview of the Research Master's track in Finance

 |Start||End of August|

 |Duration||2 years (a reduction to 1 year of doctoral course work is possible for people with one or two MSc relevant degrees with excellent grades)|

 |Title||Master of Science with a Master of Philosophy supplement|